 The compiler is affecting the memory more than the interpreter.
 If the device doesn’t have more efficient components, especially the memory, that will affect the machine’s performance and capabilities.

-In the previous section, I explained the differences for each one, but our question is, does the interpreter of the PHP programming language, work as the same in the previous discussion?
+In the previous section, I explained the differences for each one, but our question is, does the interpreter of the PHP programming language work as well as in the previous discussion?

-The result of this question is yes, and we are going to cover everything related the all stages of the PHP interpreter in-depth.
+The answer of this question is yes, and we are going to cover everything related to all stages of the PHP interpreter in-depth.

 Let’s dive right in.